No doubt most of you have at least heard about Wellbutrin.

 As with any other weight loss medication (or weight loss therapy) I highly recommend against this strategy.

 It’s far better to use MULTIPLE therapies at once or to combine medications to get a synergistic effect.

-By adding a medication known as Naltrexone (more information below) you can increase weight loss and expand the amount of people that will benefit from taking these medications.
+By adding a medication known as naltrexone (more information below) you can increase weight loss (5) and expand the number of people that will benefit from taking these medications.

 Combining Wellbutrin with Naltrexone (LDN)

 Scientists have found that many medications lead to weight loss by themselves, but they have also found that combining medications often lead to even better results.

 This holds true for the combination of Wellbutrin plus naltrexone.